phiroict/PoC_py_complete/Readme.md

 kubectl also has an inbuild kustomize app, called with `kubectl kustomize -k <manifest>` but it is old and apparently no longer really supported.

 ## Install argocd
+Make sure the minikube vm is started by `minikube start`

 Commandline (archlinux) or look at this [site](https://argoproj.github.io/argo-cd/getting_started/) for instructions for your environment:
 ```bash
 yay -S argocd